 - Internet service is provided wirelessly (WiFi) via “access points” mounted on the ceilings of most apartments.

-- Riderwood Connect (“IT”) supports Internet and telephone service.
+- Riderwood Connect (in-house IT) supports Internet and telephone service.

 - Comcast TV Support, including Tech Support: